 When searching for places to stay on their site, their filtering system proves to be one of the best on the market, which means your search results can be refined to show exactly the type of place that you need.
 Plus, because they have such a high inventory of properties, the competition is fierce, which means you get better properties at better prices.

-onefinestay is the opposite of every other Airbnb competitor on this list.
-Offering upscale accommodation options in London, Los Angeles, New York, Paris and Rome, onefinestay thoroughly vets their hosts by staying in every property, and they only list the creme of the crop on their site.
+onefinestay is the opposite of the other Airbnb competitors on this list.
+It offers upscale accommodation options in London, Los Angeles, New York, Paris, and Rome.
+And onefinestay thoroughly vets their hosts by staying in every property.
+They only list the creme of the crop on their site.

-onefinestay calls their curated collection of homes “unhotels,” a fitting name that accurately represents their properties.
-Location is a determining factor for each one, and the owners aren’t allowed to be home during your stay.
+onefinestay calls their curated collection of homes “unhotels.”
+It’s a fitting name that accurately represents their properties.
+Location is a determining factor for each one.
+And the owners aren’t allowed to be home during your stay.
 You’ll never have to share and you’ll always have the place to yourself!

 If you’re like me, you owe it to yourself to experience alternative forms of accommodation!
-Life is too short, and it’s important to broaden your horizons when it comes to travel and choosing where you’re going to stay.
+Life is too short.
+It’s important to broaden your horizons when it comes to travel and choosing where you’re going to stay.

-There are more than a few websites like Airbnb, and they all prove to be useful in their own special way, depending on what you’re looking for.
-Knowing which one to use and when is one of the most important things to remember before you start your search for accommodation.
+There are more than a sites like Airbnb.
+They all prove to be useful in their own special way, depending on what you’re looking for.
+Knowing which one to use and when is one of the most important things to remember.
+Then you can start your search for accommodation.